hikariming/TextLingo/README.md

 ## What is OpenKoto?

 OpenKoto Desktop is an **open-source, AI-powered language learning application** that transforms any content you're interested in into an immersive learning experience.
+Beyond language learning, it also serves as a **powerful reader and translation tool**.
 Unlike traditional language learning apps, OpenKoto lets you learn from **real-world content** — song lyrics, news articles, blog posts, or any text that sparks your interest.

 Built with **Tauri + React + Rust**, it runs locally on your machine for **fast performance and complete privacy**.